 Residence Students Most residence students live in the residence building associated with their academic college.
 For those students who live in a different residence, we recommend that you attend the Academic Orientation aligned with your major and the Social Orientation aligned with your residence.

-Following the central Parents Orientation, we recommend that parents attend the orientation relating to your son/daughter's College.
+Following the central Parent & Family Orientation, we recommend that parents attend the orientation relating to your son/daughter’s College.
 Lunch will be provided, and parents will receive information on academic services, social activities, recreational activities and facilities related to the College.